-- 3.5.1 The Host Branch / Club shall liaise with the National Discipline Chairman to ensure that the program of events is consistent with the best and most efficient manner of conducting the Championships within these Rules. - 3.5.2 Matches will be shot strictly in accordance with the advertised program.
-The sequence of the events will not be varied unless by the common consent of the Subcommittee.
+- 3.5.1 The Host Branch / Club shall liaise with the National Discipline Chairman to ensure that the program of events is consistent with the best and most efficient - 3.5.2 Matches will be shot strictly in accordance with the advertised program.
+The sequence of the events will not be varied unless by the common consent of the Sub Committee.